-With more complex renos a charge up contract is fairer for all parties.
+With more complex renos a charge-up contract is fairer for all parties.
 A quality estimate is not guessing.
-It is accurately ‘quantity surveyed’.
-This is as close to a fixed price as can be determined but rather than a contingency amount being built into a quote for the unknown factors of what cannot be seen or accurately quoted, the contingency amount is applied as a PC Sum (Provisional Cost Sum).
+It is accurately ‘quantity surveyed.’
+This is as close to a fixed price as can be determined.
+Rather than a contingency amount being built into a quote for the unknown factors of what cannot be seen or accurately quoted, the contingency amount is applied as a PC Sum (Provisional Cost Sum).
 This aspect of the job or the particular service required for the job is the only part of the estimate that is an educated guess and is close to the amount specified.

 House Design Changes

-Nothing is final, anything can be changed.
-You will be advised of options for anything that we believe is not functional, or is inconsistent with your project.
+Nothing is final, and most things can be changed.
+However, we will advise you of options for anything that we believe is not functional or inconsistent with your project.
 Expertly suggested changes will include a relevant time frame to make up your mind.

-Once the frames are up is a perfect time to think about changing window sizes and positions to capture views, and to get a feel for room sizes.
+Once the frames are up is a perfect time to think about changing window sizes and positions to capture views and get a feel for room sizes.
 As a job progresses, changes can become more costly.